tobiscode/disstans/docsrc/tutorial.rst

     >>> plt.savefig("tutorial_1b.png")
     >>> plt.close()

-As we can see, the model matches the data pretty well, but we can see some trade-off happening between two of our added steps:
+As we can see, the model matches the data pretty well:

 .. image:: img/tutorial_1b.png